 Principal Lecturer in Tourism

-Nicola MacLeod has more than 19 years of experience of teaching tourism at the University of Greenwich and the University of North London (now London Metropolitan University) and is a Fellow of the Higher Education Academy.
+Nicola MacLeod has more than 22 years of experience of teaching tourism at the University of Greenwich and the University of North London (now London Metropolitan University).
+She is a Fellow of the Higher Education Academy.
 During this period, she has taught extensively, contributed to the development of new programmes and published widely.

 Current research explores the role of self-guided tourist trails in the creation and experience of tourist space.

-Past External Examiner for Oxford Brookes University and the University of East London and currently External Examiner at Edinburgh Napier University.
+- Past External Examiner for Oxford Brookes University and the University of East London

-Hayes, D., MacLeod, N., Slater, A., (2009).
-Reading the landscape: the development of a typology of literary trails to inform experiential design.
-Journal of Hospitality and Leisure Marketing.
-18: 154-172.
+Hayes, Deborah and Slater, Alix (2009) Reading the landscape: the development of a typology of literary trails to inform experiential design.

-Hayes, D. and MacLeod, N., (2008) Putting down routes: an examination of local government cultural policy shaping the development of heritage trails.
-Managing Leisure, 13(2): 57-73.
+Hayes, Deborah and MacLeod, Nicola (2008) Putting down routes: an examination of local government cultural policy shaping the development of heritage trails.